wpilibsuite/frc-docs/source/docs/software/commandbased/command-scheduler.rst

 This method walks through the following steps:

 #.
 Verifies that the command isn't in a composition.
-#. :term:`No-op` if scheduler is disabled, command is already scheduled, or robot is disabled and command doesn't <commands:runsWhenDisabled>.
+#. :term:`No-op` if scheduler is disabled, command is already scheduled, or robot is disabled and command doesn't :ref:`docs/software/commandbased/commands:runsWhenDisabled`.
 #.
 If requirements are in use:

    * If all conflicting commands are interruptible, cancel them.